Key Concepts

 Treynor ratio

-A measurement of the returns earned in an algorithm in excess of the risk-free rate per unit of benchmark risk, developed by Jack Treynor.
+A measurement of the returns earned in excess of the risk-free rate per unit of benchmark risk, developed by Jack Treynor.

 unrealized